Trigex/AlphaNET/README.md

 The core class library of AlphaNET, contains most client side functionality, and various components used by other AlphaNET projects

+### AlphaNET.Framework.Tests (.Net Core 2.2)

+Unit tests for AlphaNET.Framework

-### AlphaNET.Client.Console (.NET Core 2.2 Console application)
+### AlphaNET.Client.Terminal (.NET Core 2.2 Console application)

-The console client for the game, which depends on `AlphaNET.Framework`.
+The Terminal client for the game, which depends on `AlphaNET.Framework`.
 Contains most platform specific changes that need to be made, and gets the game up and running.

 ### AlphaNET.Client.Visual (.NET Core 2.2 MonoGame application)